This is one of the phases in which most kernel blocks

 DIH_RESTARTREQ signal to

-of integrating the node among the other data nodes in the
+comes the process of integrating the node among the other data

-cluster, where data nodes enter the cluster one at a time.
-The
+nodes in the cluster, where data nodes enter the cluster one at

-first one to enter becomes the master; whenever the master dies
+a time.
+The first one to enter becomes the master; whenever the

-the new master is always the node that has been running for the
+master dies the new master is always the node that has been

-in the cluster does not take longer than what the cluster's
+ensure that inclusion in the cluster does not take longer than

 Timeouts, Intervals, and Disk Paging for the relevant